yehia67/documentation/blueprints/0.1/p2p-energy/architecture.md

 Running an open source project, like any human endeavor, involves uncertainty and trade-offs.
 We hope the architecture described below helps you to deploy similar systems, but it may include mistakes, and can’t address every situation.
 If you have any questions about your project, we encourage you to do your own research, seek out experts, and discuss them with the IOTA community.
 :::

-The architecture of our PoC (shown in the image below) follows a pattern, where the source, producer, consumer, and grid are interconnected through an IOTA network.
+The architecture of our PoC follows a pattern, where the source, producer, consumer, and grid are interconnected through an IOTA network.

-IOTA technologies are advantageous in an architecture such as this as they allow entities to communicate with one another in a secure manner without needing to be always on or connected to each other.
+IOTA technologies are advantageous in an architecture such as this because they allow entities to communicate with one another in a secure manner without needing to always be on or connected to each other.

 ![P2P Energy PoC - Architecture Diagram](../images/p2p_architecture.png)